egarrisxn/express-note-taker-2023/README.md

 ## Questions

-Feel free to reach out to me here on [GitHub](https://github.com/EGARRISXN), or directly via email at egarrisxn@gmail.com if you have any questions.
+Feel free to reach out to me via [GitHub](https://github.com/EGARRISXN) or email at egarrisxn@gmail.com if you have any questions.